 INITIAL FILL AND BALANCING AND OPTIMUM POOL AND SPA WATER CHEMISTRY CONDITIONS

 - FIRST DAY: Add sequestering agent upon initial fill per manufacturer’s instructions.
-Adjust pH to 7.2 — 7.6 and total alkalinity to 80 -120 PPM.
+Adjust pH to 7.2 – 7.6 and total alkalinity to 80 -120 PPM.
+Maintain calcium hardness at a minimum of 125 PPM for the first three days, then adjust to 200-400 PPM thereafter.
+Dissolve chemicals completely in water and disperse throughout pool.

 - SECOND DAY: Record pH, total alkalinity, calcium hardness, and temperature levels.
 Adjust pH to 7.4 — 7.6 and total alkalinity to 80 — 120 PPM.
 Dissolve all chemicals completely in water before adding to pool, and allow sufficient time for each chemical to be fully dispersed before adding other chemicals.
 DO NOT ADD CHLORINE.
 Brush entire surface twice daily for the first three (3) days.